 CBD oil, or cannabidiol, has grown rapidly in popularity in Brisbane and across Australia in the last few years, with people using it for therapeutic benefits and relief from a range of symptoms.

 However, the availability and legality of cannabis oil in QLD can be confusing to newcomers to the legal cannabis market.
 This guide will help you get to grips with buying and using CBD oil in Brisbane.

 If you have a doctor’s prescription for medicinal cannabis or CBD oil, it is legal for you to buy CBD oil products, some of which can also contain small amounts (2% or less) of other cannabinoids.
 Lower dosages (less than 150 mg daily) of CBD oil can be purchased legally without a prescription at a pharmacy.

 Technically that means you should be able to find hemp oil in Brisbane pharmacies, but that is not really the case.

 Low dosage CBD oil products are classified as a schedule 3 substance.
 Pharmacists can only sell products containing a schedule 3 substance if the Australian Register of Therapeutic Goods (ARTG) has approved it for sale.

-As a result of these circumstances, for most people, the easiest way to legally purchase high-quality CBD oil in Queensland is to get a doctor’s prescription and shop from online CBD sellers.
+As a result of these circumstances, for most people, the easiest way to legally purchase high-quality CBD oil in Queensland is to get a doctor’s prescription.

 Buying CBD Oil in QLD